Town Square

 7. When I look at my Tax Bill, it shows the former owner.
 Why is that?
 Should I be worried?

-• The tax bill that is created in December, is based upon ownership information as of March 1st of the same year.
-Therefore, if you purchased your property after March 1st, that is why the former owners' information still shows.
+• The tax bill that is mailed in December, is based upon ownership information as of March 1st of the same year.
+Therefore, if you purchased your property after March 1st, that is the reason the former owners' information still shows.
 It can take up to 6 months for it to change in our system from the date of your closing.

 • In this case during the following December, when the next tax bill is created, your information will show when we produce that year’s tax bill